Different levels of check and disclosures

 Specified offence - conviction and fine

-This is a single office which happened over 11 years ago.
-This conviction will not be filtered because it is a specified offence.
+Even though the conviction is over 11 years old it will not be filtered because it is a specified offence.

 Over 18 - caution for a minor offence